Unique partnership and special diamonds

 Mountain Province encouraged by Gahcho Kué’s worldwide recognition

-Fortunately for Mountain Province, the company has seen a steady flow of Special diamonds.
-They have also seen a significant amount of D-coloured diamonds— the highest colour grade achievable for a white diamond.
+Fortunately for Mountain Province, the company has seen a steady flow of Special diamonds and also has seen a significant amount of D-coloured diamonds—the highest colour grade achievable for a white diamond.
 “This is rare in Canadian diamonds.
 The other mines here are not known for producing D colours,” said Mackie.